xayanide/rbxmoduleloader/README.md

 ## Configuration

 The `ModuleLoaderOptions` table allows you to configure the loader's behavior.
-This is passed as an argument to the `rbxmoduleloader` function when you require it.
+This can be omitted or passed as an argument to the `rbxmoduleloader` function when you require it.

 `isShared` (optional)
   - `Type`: boolean?